Edited by Pat Bitton

 Many image editing applications can handle PNG images and convert them to and from other formats.
 For simple needs, something like Microsoft Paint for Windows or Paintbrush for the Mac will do the job.
 At the high end, you can use Photoshop.

 Many software applications can edit PNG files.
-The Movavi Photo Editor handles PNG images with ease.
+Movavi Picverse Photo Editor handles PNG images with ease.
 Its many features include:

 - Ease of use for beginners, without sacrificing power for professionals